YOU'RE A GOOD MAN, CHARLIE BROWN (Revised)

-Welcome to the SLCT Mainstage auditions for Roald Dahl's Matilda The Musical.
+Welcome to the SLCT Mainstage auditions for You're A Good Man, Charlie Brown.
 It is sure to be a lot of fun (a lot of work!) and a huge success!
 PLEASE READ THE ENTIRE AUDITION INFORMATION CAREFULLY!

 This page includes the following information: